Legato-Dev/Legato-Zwei/README.md

 # Legato-Zwei
- Legato-Zewi is a new library replacing Legato.
+ Legato-Zwei is a new library replacing Legato.

+# License for Legato-Zwei
+ MIT License.